raystatic/UnitTestGenerator/Readme.md

-# Unit Test Generator Script
+# Unit Test Boilerplate Generator Script

 This Kotlin script automates the boilerplate generation for unit tests based on annotated functions in a specified Kotlin source file.
 It scans the file for functions marked with a specified annotation and creates corresponding test functions in a designated test directory.